 Tatsumaki Zankukyaku (竜巻斬空脚)

-Tatsumaki Zankukyaku is composed of 竜巻 (tatsumaki) which means "tornado", 斬空 (zanku) which means "cutting the sky", and 脚 (kyaku) which means "leg" or "kick".
-Thus, "Tatsumaki Zankukyaku" can be translated as "Kick of the Cutting Tornado of the Sky".
-This move is an aerial variation of the Tatsumaki Senpukyaku.
+Tatsumaki Zankukyaku is composed of 竜巻 (tatsumaki) which means “tornado”, 斬空 (zanku) which means “cutting the sky”, and 脚 (kyaku) which means “leg” or “kick”.
+Thus, “Tatsumaki Zankukyaku” can be translated as “Kick of the Cutting Tornado of the Sky”.
+This move is an aerial variation of Tatsumaki Senpukyaku.

 Metsu Shoryuken (滅昇龍拳)

-Metsu Shoryuken is composed of 滅 (metsu) which means "annihilation" or "destruction", 昇 (shou) which means "ascend" or "rise", 龍 (ryuu) which means "dragon", and 拳 (ken) which means "fist".
-Thus, "Metsu Shoryuken" can be translated as "Fist of the Annihilating Ascendant Dragon".
+Metsu Shoryuken is composed of 滅 (metsu) which means “annihilation” or “destruction”, 昇 (shou) which means “ascend” or “rise”, 龍 (ryuu) which means “dragon”, and 拳 (ken) which means “fist”.
+Thus, “Metsu Shoryuken” can be translated as “Fist of the Annihilating Ascending Dragon”.
 It is an extremely powerful Shoryuken, used as a devastating finishing move.

-Names of Sakura's Attacks
+Names of Sakura’s Moves

 Sakura is a fighter who idolizes Ryu and uses moves similar to his, with Japanese names.
-Her name "Sakura" (さくら/桜) means "cherry blossom," a symbol of beauty and ephemerality in Japan.
+Her name “Sakura” (さくら/桜) means “cherry blossom”, a symbol of beauty and ephemerality in Japan.

 • Hadouken (波動拳)